sau412/arikado_gridcoin_pool/README.md

 2) Greylisted projects are not receive rewards too

 # Billing
 Billing works in manual mode.
-Check table boincmgr_payouts for manual rewards
+After billing rewards send automatically.
 1) First billing: when pools wallet stakes, write pool start date, current stake date and rewards, click "send rewards"
-2) Other billings: when pools wallet stakes, write previous stake date, current stake date and rewards, click "send rewards"
+2) Other billings: when pools wallet stakes, write current stake date (previous stake date is autom-filled) and rewards, click "send rewards"

 # Todo
 * BOINC client can send incorrect XML, so we need more robust parser
 * Filter unknown projects from clients
 * Show error when somebody try to steal host (attach host with same host_id and host cpid)
 * Make attach and detach projects functions in boincmgr.php
-* Automated payments (admin just click "send rewards" and rewards sent automatically)